 Charitable Giving and Tax Changes

-We would like to bring to your attention new tax rules for charitable giving included in the recently enacted Coronavirus Aid, Relief, and Economic Security Act, or “CARES Act” which recognizes the important role non-profits like PBS Wisconsin plays during the pandemic and provides additional tax benefits for taxpayers supporting them.
+In March, 2020, Congress enacted Coronavirus Aid, Relief, and Economic Security Act, or “CARES Act” which recognizes the important role non-profits like PBS Wisconsin plays during the pandemic and provides additional tax benefits for taxpayers supporting them.

+As a result of the Consolidated Appropriations Act of 2021, several of these provisions were extended or expanded into 2021.
 To help you make informed decisions on how you can continue to support the causes you are passionate about in a way that benefits you, here are a few key provisions that may affect you and your charitable goals.

-Qualified Charitable Distributions are still a great way to make contributions
+Qualified Charitable Distributions are still a great way to make contributions.

-Even though RMDs are waived, if you are 70 ½ or older, you can still use your IRA to receive tax relief on giving to charities such as Friends of PBS Wisconsin.
+If you are 70 ½ or older, you can still use your IRA to receive tax relief on giving to charities such as Friends of PBS Wisconsin.
 You can do so with a qualified charitable distribution (QCD) from your IRA.
 The funds are directly transferred from your IRA to the Friends of PBS Wisconsin and are put to use right away.
 A QCD generates neither taxable income nor a tax deduction, so you benefit even if you do not itemize your deductions.

 To read a summary of the CARES Act, please visit:

-For additional information, please contact our Major and Planned Giving Department at (608) 231-2131.
+For additional information, please contact our Major and Planned Giving Department at 608-263-2131.
 Please note: this information does not constitute legal or financial advice and we encourage you to consult with your tax advisor about these strategies and whether they may be appropriate to your individual circumstances.